Application of the method of Bonan-Clark to the generalized Hermite polynomials: Introduction

 \end{itemize} \end{thm}

-To prove Theorems~\ref{t:upper estimates of xi k}--\ref{t:lower estimates of max xi k^2}, we apply the method that Bonan-Clark have used with $H$ \cite{BonanClark90}.
-The estimates are satisfied by the functions $\xi_k$ instead of $\phi_k$ because the method can be applied to the conjugation $K_\sigma=|x|^\sigma L_\sigma\,|x|^{-\sigma}$.
-This method has two steps: first, it estimates the distance from any point $x$ in an oscillation region to some root $x_{k,i}$, and, second, the value of $\xi_k^2(x)$ is estimated by using $|x-x_{k,i}|$.
-These computations for $K_\sigma$ become much more involved than in \cite{BonanClark90}; indeed, several cases are considered separately, some of them with significant differences; for instance, some roots $x_{k,i}$ may not be in the oscillation region $\widehat{I}_k$, and the functions $\xi_k$ may not be bounded, as we said.
+The method that Bonan-Clark has two steps: first, it estimates the distance from any point $x$ in the oscillation region $\widehat{I}_k$ to some root $x_{k,i}$, and, second, the value of $\xi_k^2(x)$ is estimated by using $|x-x_{k,i}|$.
+These computations become much more involved than in \cite{BonanClark1990}; indeed, several cases are considered separately, some of them with significant differences; for instance, some roots $x_{k,i}$ may not be in the oscillation region $\widehat{I}_k$, and the functions $\xi_k$ may not be bounded, as we said.

 The asymptotic distribution of the roots $x_{k,i}$ as $k\to\infty$ also has a well known measure theoretic interpretation \cite{ErdosTuran1940,VanAssche1985,VanAsscheTeugels1987}; specially, the generalized Hermite polynomials are considered in \cite[Section~4]{VanAssche1985}.
 However the weak convergence of measures considered in those publications does not seem to give the asymptotic approximation of the roots needed in the first step.